 If you have a bad day it can make you feel like your whole life is the worst.
 And it’s not.
 Acknowledge that it’s just one day and tomorrow will be different.
 Whenever I’ve had a bad day, I try to think back to the day before and usually it was quite awesome.
 I just focus on the last time I felt good (which usually wasn’t that long ago on a run of the mill bad day) and it makes the current bad day feel much less hopeless.

 Remind yourself that no one is thinking about you

 When you’re having a bad day, most people start creating negative thoughts in their head about how everyone hates them.
 That’s my favourite go to.
 I’ll go over everything I said on the weekend and decide that I offended people.
 I’ll decide my best mates think I’m an idiot.
 If I haven’t heard back from a potential client I’ll decide they hate my work and never want to hire me again.
 Unsurprisingly these kinds of thoughts are not very helpful so it’s best to remind yourself that no one is thinking about you.
 It’s harsh but true.
 I read a study a while ago where they showed that happy couples think about their significant other for one minute every half an hour.
-So that’s less than hour through out the entire day.
+So that’s less than an hour throughout the entire day.
 And that’s thinking about someone you like.
 Trust me, no one is spending their day thinking about how shit you are.
 That’s just not a thing.

 Have a really serious shower

 Wash that nasty day off.
 Get in the shower and scrub like a maniac.
 Use all your products – masks on your face and hair, pore strips, shave things, exfoliate.
 Use all the fancy stuff you’ve been saving for a special occasion.
 Literally wash the day off, pop on your favourite fresh undies and loungewear and let the bad day slide away.